-At KATA Accounting, we use Apps and business processes (habits) to improve the flow of documents and improve communication with our clients, while maintaining regular personal contact to build relationships.
+At KATA Accounting, we use Apps and business processes (habits) to improve the flow of documents and communication with our clients while maintaining regular personal contact to build relationships.

-Challenge: Payments are made or funds are received and the accountant doesn’t know what they represent.
-Documentation has not flowed properly and is not available for the accountant or bookkeeper to associate with the transaction it represents.
-This can create significant headaches if your company gets selected for a review or audit and you have to go back and find the supporting documentation.
+Challenge: Payments or funds are received, and the accountant doesn’t know what they represent.
+Documentation has not flowed properly and is unavailable for the accountant or bookkeeper to associate with the transaction it represents.
+This can create significant headaches if your company gets selected for a review or audit and you must go back and find the supporting documentation.

 - A large payment is made, but no bills relating to it sit in accounts payable.

-- A payment is received, but no corresponding invoice has been issued.
+- A payment has been received, but no corresponding invoice has been issued.

-Charles Beauchamp of Performance Envy (2235 Royal Windsor Drive), uses his tablet to do everything from the shop floor or while he’s on the road.
-Customer invoices are created in AllData (software specific to the garage industry) and sent over to QuickBooks Online (QBO).
+Charles Beauchamp of Performance Envy (2235 Royal Windsor Drive) uses his tablet to do everything from the shop floor or while on the road.
+Customer invoices are created in AllData (software specific to the garage industry) and sent to QuickBooks Online (QBO).
 He then accepts payment by credit card right there by accessing QBO through his Google Chrome web browser and handing the tablet to the client to complete the payment.
-For customers who don’t live nearby, they can be e-mailed an invoice and pay from their home computer, laptop, tablet or phone.
+Customers who don’t live nearby can be emailed an invoice and pay from their home computer, laptop, tablet or phone.

-When he’s picking up parts or paying bills, he simply has to take a picture with Receipt Bank, make sure it’s in focus, and send it into the process.
+When picking up parts or paying bills, he has to take a picture with Receipt Bank, ensure it’s focused, and send it into the process.
 A couple of times a month, he has a brief call with his accountant to clear up any questions.

-There will always be the odd item that requires a phone call or e-mail, and maintaining personal contact with clients is the most important part of building a trusting relationship.
+There will always be odd item that requires a phone call or e-mail, and maintaining personal contact with clients is the most important part of building a trusting relationship.
 The beautiful benefit of leveraging Apps is that an electronic copy of the document can be attached to the transaction to which it relates, making audit-proofing possible.
-Charles’ example of how he uses technology to spend less time on his books and more time on his cars can eliminate the vast majority of document-flow related communication issues.
+Charles’ example of using technology to spend less time on his books and more time on his cars can eliminate the vast majority of document-flow-related communication issues.

 Financial Knowledge – Built Through Communication

-At KATA Accounting, we use a variety of tools to have face-to-face meetings, collaborate and communicate with our clients.
-We schedule these meetings regularly to continually build financial literacy, understanding, comfort and earn the client’s trust.
+At KATA Accounting, we use various tools to have face-to-face meetings, collaborate and communicate with our clients.
+We regularly schedule these meetings to build financial literacy, understanding, and comfort and earn the client’s trust.

-Challenge: Management is not paying sufficient attention to company finances or does not possess the knowledge to have a good understanding of the numbers they’re looking at.
+Challenge: Management is not paying sufficient attention to company finances or does not possess the knowledge to understand the numbers they’re looking at.

 - Thinking the business is worth more than it is.

-Solution: Personal communication with a client to go over numbers and ensure they have a good understanding of company finances is one of the most distinguishing characteristics of a good accountant.
-In today’s technology environment, you can have face-to-face meetings around the world at any time, use walkie-talkie apps across continents and communicate with your staff and partners with a variety of tools.
+Solution: Personal communication with a client to go over numbers and ensure they understand company finances is one of the most distinguishing characteristics of a good accountant.
+In today’s technology environment, you can have face-to-face meetings around the world at any time, use walkie-talkie apps across continents and communicate with your staff and partners with various tools.